 How To Get There

 Springbrook National Park is an easy 90 minute drive from Brisbane via Nerang, and about 45 minutes from the Gold Coast.

-Exit the Pacific Motorway at Mudgeeraba (exit 79 from Brisbane, exit 80 from the Gold Coast) and follow the Gold Coast–Springbrook Road.
-You can also take exit 69 on the Pacific Motorway and follow the Nerang–Murwillumbah Road for 23km then take the Springbrook turn-off at Pine Creek Road.
+From Brisbane, take exit 69 on the Pacific Motorway and follow the Nerang–Murwillumbah Road for 23km then take the Springbrook turn-off at Pine Creek Road.

 Head here early to beat the other day trippers which fill the trails from around 10am.